compas-dev/compas_fab/docs/examples/02_coordinate_frames.rst

     Coordinate frame convention of a robotic setup.

-To describe these coordinate frames, the ``Frame`` class of the compas libray is used.
+To describe these coordinate frames, the :class:`Frame` class of the **COMPAS** framework is used.

 World coordinate frame (WCF)
 ============================

 The world coordinate frame (WCF) has its origin on a fixed position with its Z-axis pointing upwards (= map in ROS convention).
 The WCF is important for processes that use several robots which share one space, robots with external axes, and mobile robots.
 By default, the WCF coincides with the robot coordinate system (RCF).

 Robot coordinate frame (RCF)
 ============================

 The robot coordinate frame (RCF) (= base_link in ROS convention) has its origin in the base of the robot and is the reference system for the mechanical buildup of the robot.
 It must be defined in reference to the fixed coordinate frame WCF.

 Tool0 coordinate frame (T0CF)
 =============================